MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/launches/launches.rst

 The next tab is the :guilabel:`JRE` tab.
 This tab allows you to configure the Java Runtime Environment used for running the underlying launch script.
-It does not configure the MicroEJ application execution.
+It does not configure the MicroEJ Application execution.
 The ``VM Arguments`` text field allows you to set vm-specific options, which are typically used to increase memory spaces: